Quality Engineer

 Manchester

-You will will play a pivotal role in ensuring that manufacturing processes and products meet the highest quality standards.
-You will work closely with production teams to monitor, assess, and improve the quality of products.
+As a Quality Engineer, you will play a pivotal role in ensuring that our client's manufacturing processes and products meet the highest quality standards.
+You will work closely with production teams to monitor, assess, and improve the quality of their products.
+This is an exciting opportunity to apply your technical expertise and drive improvements in an established business.

 Quality Control & Assurance: